Bonisha005/doc-generator-test/README.md

 Updates documentation when the code changes.
 Reduces manual documentation effort and improves consistency.

-Testing

 Verify the generator produces a valid README.md.
 Check that project name, description, installation, usage, and dependencies are correctly extracted.
-Ensure code examples and commands are accurate.
-Test with different project structures and programming languages.
-Validate error handling for missing or incomplete files.
+Ensure code examples and commands are accurate Validate error handling for missing or incomplete files.

 Expected Output